Eagletech-robotic/website/src/assets/blog-posts/_Demo.md

 2. a
 3. list.

-# Should be try some math?
+# Should we try some math?

 Certainly!
 Here is an inline math: $e^{i\pi} + 1 = 0$.